diamondtelagathoti/InternshipProjects/README.md

 # Internship Projects
-The repository contains all the inforamtion about all the projects, which I have done during my Internships.
+The repository contains all the inforamtion about the projects, which I have done during my Internships.

 #### Index:
 1. Object Detection Using TensorFlow Object Detection API.